idogut3/20581-Biological_Computation-TheOpenUniversityCourse/README.md

 ## The Genetic Algorithm structure I created (type - Roulette Selection):
 ### 1. Start with a random population of n chromosomes (n grids which represent each starting configuration of a different Methuselah).
 ### 2. Compute the fitness of each chromosome in the population using the fittness function.
-#### In our case I defined the fitness function of each Methuselah i to be:
+#### In our case, I defined the fitness function of each Methuselah i to be:
 #### $$fitness(i) = \sum_{generation}^\text{(all generations)} cellsAlive(generation)$$
 ### 3. Calculate the probabilities of choosing the i'th configuration to be a parent (of another descendent configuration), using a normalisation function
 #### In our case I defined the probability of grid(i) to become a parent as follows: